fitnr/fionautil/README.md

 Utilities for working with geodata with [Fiona](https://pypi.python.org/pypi/Fiona/1.5.0).
 Some features are shorthand for [pyproj](https://pypi.python.org/pypi/pyproj) features, or add in support for projections.

+By defauly, the only prerequisites are `pyproj` and Fiona itself.

+By default, the package installs without shapely.
+A small number of functions, marked below, do require shapely.
+To use these function, install with `pip install fionautil[functionname]` or just separately install shapely.

 ## Contents

 ### feature